 The above procedure can also be described by the flowchart shown in Fig. 3.

-Insert Figure 3

-Experimental Result
+Experimental result

-Figure 3 shows a color image from a video camera and a preprocessed image.
-The experiments were performed using a computer programming compatible with laptop CPU Intel(R) core (TM) 2 Duo P7350.
-The original image size is 800 × 600 pixels.
+Figure 3 shows the colour image captured from the video camera and the pre-processed image.
+The experiments were performed using a laptop with CPU Intel(R) core (TM) 2 Duo P7350.
+The original image size was 800 × 600 pixels.

-Insert Figure 4

-Figure 5(a) - 5(c) shows the red rectangle marker of leakage point after processing in difference frame in image sequences to detect the first point to search by connected component labeling technique and blob analysis technique respectively.
+Figures 5(a)–5(c) show the red rectangle marker of the leakage point after processing in different frames in image sequences to detect the first point to search by the connected component labelling technique and blob analysis technique, respectively.

-Insert Figure 5

 Conclusion

-A new method to detect leakage area and search for leakage point with high accuracy, fast and reliable inspection process was proposed.
-The method can be used to detect air bubbles escape from an air conditioning compressor.
-A simple image processing algorithm consists of connected component labeling technique and blob analysis technique.
-The results demonstrated that the proposed method can identify the leakage in an air conditioning compressor effectively within accuracy of 95%.
-The proposed method provides benefits for industrial application such as cost reduction, reliability improvement of manufacturing process and value treatment of products.
+A new inspection method to detect air leakage and to search for the leakage point in air conditioner compressors with high accuracy, speed, and reliability was proposed.
+The method can be used to detect air bubbles that escape from an air conditioner compressor.
+The results demonstrated that the proposed method can identify air leakage in an air conditioner compressor effectively with an accuracy of 95%.
+The proposed method provides advantages such as cost reduction, reliability, and improvement of the manufacturing process and maintenance of products.

 Acknowledgments